tidyverse/tidyverse.org/content/blog/duckplyr-1-1-0/index.md

 </div>

-For programming, the resulting object is indistinguishable from a regular tibble, except for the additional class.
+Note that the resulting object is indistinguishable from a regular tibble, except for the additional class.

 <div class="highlight">